Prag8855/aab/content/guides/pension-payments-refund.md

 - **You get your money faster**
     If you want to receive your refund in a non-German bank account, you must wait an extra 2 months.
 Germany Pension Refund, FundsBack and TaxBack can receive the money in a German bank account, and transfer it directly to you.
 This saves you two months of waiting.
 They also offer more payment options than the [[Deutsche Rentenversicherung]].
 - **You pay lower transaction fees**
-    Germany Pension Refund and FundsBack offer more payment options than the [[Deutsche Rentenversicherung]].
-They can use services like [Wise](/out/transferwise) to transfer the money with lower transaction fees.
+    They offer more payment options than the [[Deutsche Rentenversicherung]].
+They can pay you in your currency, with lower currency exchange fees.

 These businesses can help you request a refund.
 They will fill the forms and request the refund for you.
 They can also check how much money you will get back.